-These financial statements are prepared under the historical cost convention, using the accrual basis of accounting except for investment measured at fair value through profit or loss (FVTPL).
+These financial statements are prepared under the historical cost convention, using the accrual basis of accounting except for investment held at fair value through profit or loss (FVTPL) that are measured at fair value.

 3.3 FUNCTIONAL CURRENCY

 These financial statements are presented in Saudi Riyal ("SR"), which is the Fund's functional and presentation currency.